dstenb/dawm/README.md

 The software can be installed with the following command:

-    make install
+    cd src/ && make install

 Configuration
 ------------
-DAWM's configuration file is located in $HOME/.config/dawm/config
+DAWM's configuration file is located in $HOME/.config/dawm/config.

-An example configuration file can be found in data/config
+An example configuration file can be found in data/config.

 License
 ------------
-See the LICENSE file
+See the LICENSE file.